Dispersion based Recurrent Neural Network Model for Methane Monitoring in Albertan Tailings Ponds

 \section{Abstract}

-Bitumen extraction for the production of synthetic crude oil in Canada's Athabasca Oil Sands industry has recently come under spotlight for being a significant source of greenhouse gas emission.
-A major cause of concern is methane, a greenhouse gas produced by the anaerobic biodegradation of hydrocarbons in oil sands residues, or tailings, stored in settle basins commonly known as oil sands tailing ponds.
-In order to determine the methane emitting potential of these tailing ponds and have future methane projections, we use real-time weather data, mechanistic models developed from laboratory controlled experiments, and industrial reports to train a physics constrained machine learning model.
-Our trained model can successfully identify the directions of active ponds and estimate their emission levels, which are generally hard to obtain due to data sampling restrictions.
-We found that each active oil sands tailing pond could emit between 950 to 1500 tonnes of methane per year, whose environmental impact is equivalent to carbon dioxide emissions from at least 6000 gasoline powered vehicles.
-Although abandoned ponds are often presumed to have insignificant emissions, our findings indicate that these ponds could become active over time and potentially emit up to 1000 tonnes of methane each year.
-Taking an average over all datasets that was used in model training, we estimate that emissions around major oil sands regions would need to be reduced by approximately 12\% over a year, to reduce the average methane concentrations to 2005 levels.
+Bitumen extraction for the production of synthetic crude oil in Canada's Athabasca Oil Sands industry has recently come under spotlight for being a significant source of greenhouse gas emissions.
+A major cause of concern is methane, a greenhouse gas produced by the anaerobic biodegradation of hydrocarbon in oil sands residues, or tailing, stored in settle basins commonly known as oil sands tailing ponds.
+In this work, we build a data-driven modeling framework to determine the methane emitting potential of these tailing ponds and have future methane projections using a Dispersion based Recurrent Neural Network (DIRNN).
+We show that our method can predict both methane emissions and concentrations by considering the transport of methane emissions in air, thereby outperforming existing other deep learning approaches.
+Using a reverse dispersion modeling approach, we use our trained model to identify active ponds and estimate about 56,303 tonnes of methane (1.5 million tonnes of carbon dioxide equivalent) emissions from the Athabasca oil sands tailings.
+Our results are consistent with previously reported emission estimates from various studies, and indicate atleast three times underestimation in official reports.